Reception 2024 - 2025

 Courageous Advocacy

-As we continue to live our lives and act out the teachings of Jesus, we will look to be courageous advocates and challenge big questions.
+As we continue to live our lives and act out the teachings of Jesus, we will continue to focus on justice and responsibility and will challenge big questions.

 PE